Oni-kuki/Tape/README.md

 ## Some Recomendations
 > [!NOTE]
 > Build the 1.5 version
 > Next to this build the 1.6 version
-> Add the sliver-server binary of 1.6 to the 1.5,like external builder and use it for every implant generation
+> Add the sliver-server binary of 1.6 to the 1.5 server, like external builder and use it for every implant generation

 ### Why did I make this ?
 Because the Donut loader in version 1.6 doesn't allow the execute-assembly method to work correctly.